AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-Draft Commission Regulation as regards maximum residue levels for acetamiprid in or on certain products
+Commission Regulation (EU) 2025/158 as regards maximum residue levels for acetamiprid in or on certain products

 What is changing and why?

-The EU proposes to amend the maximum residue levels (MRLs) for acetamiprid.
+The European Union has amended the maximum residue levels (MRLs) for acetamiprid.
 A review by the European Food Safety Authority identified a lower acceptable daily intake (ADI) and a lower acute reference dose (ARfD), so for certain products lower MRLs are necessary to avoid health risks to consumers.
+The products likely to be most significantly affected by these changes are bananas, currants, asparagus, lettuces, escaroles, chards, and spinach.
+For these products, the MRLs are reduced to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).

 The changes to MRLs are set out in Table 1.